alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 );
 ```

-The apparent but non-standard C++ attribute `[in]` is just nonsense Microsoft baroque stuff, sort of like the hideous gargoyles on some churches: in the creators’ eyes they were pretty and useful, and/or serving some social purpose.
+The apparent but non-standard C++ attribute `[in]` is just nonsense Microsoft baroque stuff, sort of like the hideous gargoyles on some churches: in the creators’ eyes they were pretty and useful (e.g. for rainwater drainage), and/or serving some social purpose.

 <img alt="A gargoyle from Westminster Abbey" src="part-05/images/westminster-abbey-gargoyle.jpg" width="200">

-A **`BSTR`**, the second parameter, is in a sense more of that.
+A **`BSTR`**, the second parameter, is in a sense more of that baroque, archaic, beautifully ugly stuff.
 It’s a pointer to the start of (i.e. to the first character in) an UTF-16 encoded `wchar_t` based string, where in addition to the usual C zero-termination the string data is preceded by a 32-bit string length value.
+As I vaguely remember it the original rationale for Yet Another String Type™ was to support Visual Basic, a now dead language.

 The representation with a pointer to the start of the string makes it easy to use with functions that require pointers to wide strings, especially in C, but it also makes it easy to inadvertently pass an ordinary wide string where a `BSTR` with preceding length value is required, and it makes it practically impossible to express that the string is `const`.

-As I vaguely remember it the original rationale for Yet Another String Type&trade; was to support Visual Basic, a now dead language.
-Anyway, one way to get such a string is to allocate it via **`SysAllocStringLen`**, and later deallocate via **`SysFreeString`**:
+At one time, perhaps for C++ libraries called from (now dead) Visual Basic, the `BSTR` format possibly supported efficiency by avoiding string conversions.
+If that was so, then today it’s opposite: `BSTR` arguments necessitate extra string conversions, needless inefficiency.
+You can create a `BSTR` via **`SysAllocStringLen`**, with deallocation via **`SysFreeString`**:

 ```cpp
 class B_string: No_copying